lightning-js/blits/docs/built-in/layout.md

 ## How to use

-Since the Layout-component is a built-in component, there is no need to register it seperately.
+Since the Layout-component is a built-in component, there is no need to register it separately.
 You can use the `<Layout>`-tag anywhere in your templates, just as you would use `<Element>` and `<Text>`.

 The Layout component is a wrapper component, that encloses a number of children.
 All the direct children that are wrapped in a `<Layout>`-tag are automatically positioned in order, one next to the other.